-The Dodge Charger is a four-door mid-size sedan that shares its underpinnings with the Chrysler 300 and the Dodge Challenger There are a few drivetrain choices that include a V-6, V-8, and a high-performance SRT V-8 with optional all-wheel drive.
-It competes with the Nissan Maxima and the Chevrolet Impala.The V-8 powered Chargers are worthy competitors against the German sports sedans.
+The Dodge Charger is a four-door mid-size sedan that shares its underpinnings with the Chrysler 300 and the Dodge Challenger There are several choices that include a V-6, V-8, and a high-performance SRT V-8 with optional all-wheel drive.
+It mainly competes with the Nissan Maxima and the Chevrolet Impala.The V-8 powered Chargers are worthy competitors against the German sports sedans.

 See our full review of the 2014 Dodge Charger for more information, including pricing with options

 The original Dodge Charger was built in 1965 as an option package for the Dart GT, then from 1966 to 1978 as a rear-wheel drive, two-door muscle car.
 It was built in four generations over the 12-year run, though the second-generation car, built from 1968-1970 is probably the most recognizable.
 This version was, and still is for many, the iconic Charger.
 During the late 1960s and early 1970s, the Charger was available with the same engines as the Challenger, including the 426 cubic-inch HEMI, the 440 Magnum and 440 Six-Pack.
 From 1983 to 1987 the Charger was re-envisioned as a compact hatchback.
 From the end of that model's run, the Charger name was put on ice until it returned in 2006.